 - Chief executives, directors and governors of NHS hospital trusts

-- Editors of local newspapers
+- Editors of local newspapers and news websites

 - Police chief constables.